Sophia

 ‘Music.
 I listen to Acid Techno every day,’ she said.

-So here it is, her character is starting to shape up.
+So here it is: her character is starting to take shape.
 Only crazy people can listen to Acid Techno every day.

 ‘How can you dance to it?’
 I asked with a smile, struggling to imagine myself doing that.

-‘There is no rules or special postures, it’s just moving free,’ she answered.
+‘There are no rules or special postures.
+It’s just moving freely,’ she answered.

 ‘Is there something that you hate?’
 I asked.